-Of course, the cosmos is infinite, and the moon isn’t the only celestial being that can interfere with your haircare routine.
+Of course, the cosmos are infinite, and the moon isn’t the only celestial being that can interfere with your hair care routine.
 “Venus is the planet associated with beauty, so when Venus goes into retrograde, which happens roughly every one and a half years, definitely try to avoid making any major beauty changes,” Bell advises.
 “It’s more likely that something will go wrong and it won’t turn out how you expected.”

 According to these calculations, you have, uh, three solid days a month in which to schedule an astrologically sound haircut.
-But before you manically rearrange your iCal, you should know that Lauren doesn’t actually totally believe in the whole moon-hair connection thing?
+But before you manically rearrange your iCal, you should know that Tisza doesn’t totally believe in the whole moon-hair connection thing.
 Rather, she believes that each individual controls their own destiny at any given moment, no matter what the moon may say.